-The cognate is intended to support the course work in the major.
 The cognate must consist of twelve (12) hours of courses at the advanced level, outside of but related to the major.
-The cognate may be taken in one or more departments or programs, depending on the interests of the student and the judgment of the advisor.
+The cognate may be taken in one or more departments or programs.

 The minor is intended to develop a coherent basic preparation in a second area of study.
-It differs from the cognate inasmuch as the courses must be concentrated in one area and must follow a structured sequence.
-Interdisciplinary minors can be designed with the approval of the assistant dean for academic affairs and advising.
+It differs from the cognate inasmuch as the courses must follow a structured sequence.

 Courses applied toward general education requirements cannot be counted toward the minor.
 No course may satisfy both major and minor requirements.
 All minor courses must be passed with a grade of C or higher.
 At least half of the courses in the minor must be completed in residence at the University.